 Their 2011 study concluded diagnosed cases of ulcerative colitis or Crohn’s Disease in the Northport community were 10 to 15 times higher than national standards.
 Dr. Korzenik stated, “I’m not aware of any other cluster like it.”

 “That’s about 10 to 15 times what we’d expect to see in a population the size of Northport,” said Korzenik, one of the leading IBD researchers in the country.
 “I’m not aware of any other cluster like it.”

 Click here to read more about the ongoing Northport Crohn’s and Colitis studies.

 THE LOSING BATTLE

 The EPA and the State of Washington need to ensure that Teck continues to move forward with all planned remedial investigations and clean-ups promised under the agreement.
 A large part of this is to reinstate air monitoring in and around Northport.

 The Department of Ecology continues to fight alongside the community for air monitoring.
-However, with their limited authority and budget and the towns limited resources it is a battle they are unlikely to win.
+However, with their limited authority and budget, and the towns limited resources, it is a battle we are unlikely to win.

 – Jamie Paparich